Exporting Hubspot Deals for Revenue Analysis

 You can view the full documentation here.

-Enter the API key in the serverless.yml
+Enter the API key in the serverless.yml file.

 HUBSPOT_API_KEY: ENTER_YOUR_HUBSPOT_API_KEY_HERE